Suzanna-Linn/slua/docs/index.md

 layout: default
 title: Home
 ---
+## Welcome to Suzanna's SLua guide!

+### About me

+Hi, I'm Suzanna, a teacher of scripting in SecondLife, and a programmer in real life.

-## Introducing Lua: The New Scripting Language for SL.
+### Introducing Lua: The New Scripting Language for SL.

 Lua for SL (SLua) has arrived to the Beta grid.
 I'm adding a new section "Moving from LSL to SLua" explaining how to rewrite our LSL scripts in SLua.